PieyIsAPie/PieOS/README.md

 # Catix
-Linux OS based on Debian made for fun.
+Linux OS based on Ubuntu made for fun.
 Oh, and also themed around cats.